juji-io/datalevin/README.md

 * If you need an in-memory store that has almost the same API as Datomic®, [Datascript](https://github.com/tonsky/datascript) is for you.

-* If you need a fast in-memory graph database, you may try [asami](https://github.com/threatgrid/asami),
+* If you need an in-memory graph database, [Asami](https://github.com/threatgrid/asami) is fast.

 * If you need features such as bi-temporal graph queries, you may try [Crux](https://github.com/juxt/crux).